RainerMtb/cuvista/Notes.md

 # General program flow

 1. Create MainData structure
-2. Optional: probe devices and input
+1. Optional: probe cuda and/or opencl devices
-3. Collect device info
+1. Collect device info
-4. Create subclass of MovieReader and open input
+1. Create subclass of MovieReader and open input
-5. Validate MainData
+1. Validate MainData variables
-6. Create subclass of MovieWriter and open output
+1. Create subclass of MovieWriter and open output
-7. Create subclass of MovieFrame handler class
+1. Create subclass of MovieFrame handler class
-8. Set up progress information handler class
+1. Set up progress information handler class
-9. Decide on the type of loop to run
+1. Decide on the type of loop to run
 1. Run the loop in the frame class
 1. Close Writer
 1. Close Reader